kaitlynhyz/kaitlynhyz/README.md

 I'm a ~~web designer~~ front-end developer with UI/UX design skills (front-end designer).

-I'm a senior graduating in May 2021 with my bachelor's degree in Business Administration — concentration in Information Systsems and Business Analytics.✨😍
+I'm a senior graduating in May 2021 with my bachelor's degree in Business Administration — concentration in Information Systsems and Business Analytics.✨🤩